The Two Popes: Is the Movie Based on a True Story?

 AFP Photo

-Despite the fictional premise of the film, ‘The Two Popes’ is actually rooted in reality in a lot ways even if it’s not historically accurate.
-The movie makes use of real-life news footage for its various different scenes in the narrative.
+Despite the film’s fictional premise, ‘The Two Popes’ is actually rooted in reality in many ways, even if it’s not historically accurate.
+The movie uses real-life news footage for its various scenes in the narrative.

 This is first seen towards the beginning of the film when Pope John Paul II passes away.
 The funeral shown in the film is actually from real videos that were incorporated in the film.
 Similarly, Meirelles made use footage taken from real life in the election of where Ratzinger is elected pope and becomes Pope Benedict XVI.